gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

     :class: info

     The current equilibration time for the
     NVT run (100 ps) is too small.
-Such short time was chosen to make the tutorial possible to follow regardless of your computational resources.
+Such a short time was chosen to make the tutorial possible to follow regardless of your computational resources.
-    Increase the duration to 1 nanosecond for a well equilibrated system.
+    Increase the duration to 1 nanosecond for a well-equilibrated system.
     Alternatively, download the final configuration I
     have obtained after a 1 ns run by clicking |ethanol-nvt_1ns.gro|.